NateKulton/code_wars/exercises/codeWarsNotes.md

 The only think I was unsure about was `(height ** 2)` becasue, the math that codeWars gave me for this problem didn't use ( ).
 So I was unsure if I put them in the right place or not.
 But I did put them in the right place.
 You can do it without them too, but they make the code look better, and it makes it more understandable.

+shortestWordLength.js Notes:

+This one was pretty straight forward, I just split the string at each space and set a string to index 0 and compared each string in the array to the string that I assigned to index 0 of the array and if the string in the array was shorter I reassign it in the if statement in the loop.

+filterList.js Notes:

+All I do for this is iterate through the array that is passed in the functions and the I wrote an if statement that checks if the element in the array is an integer or not.
+If it is I just a copy of it to the numArr, and at the end I return the numArr after the loop is done iterating

+regexValidatePIN.js Notes:

+I wrote two ways to do this code as you can see.
+My first one was the one on top, but I wanted to see how an if else statement version would work/look.